Talking about the essential protective equipment in boxing, boxing headgear must be a primary choice.

 Complicated masks are generally used as external protection.

 At the same time, the inner lining has the characteristics of the whole monkey face headgear, which improves the disadvantage that the cross beam headgear can’t defend the chin.

-Advantages: full protection, invincible.
-Comfort is relatively more comfortable than a cross-beam headgear.
+Advantages: complete protection, invincible.
+Comfort is relatively more comfortable than cross-beam headgear.

 Newcomers use full-enclosed masks to carry out the psychological transition in actual combat.
 Once adapted, they can remove the outer face masks and become full monkey face headgear.

 In short, the choice of headgear should be based on their training needs.